sympy/sympy/doc/src/explanation/best-practices.md

 A `Float` number can be converted to its exact rational equivalent by passing it to `Rational`.
 Alternatively, you can use `nsimplify` to find the nicest rational approximation.
-This may often reproduce the number that was intended if the number is supposed to be rational (although again, it's best to just start with rational numbers in the first place, if you can):
+This can sometimes reproduce the number that was intended if the number is supposed to be rational (although again, it's best to just start with rational numbers in the first place, if you can):

 ```py
 >>> from sympy import nsimplify